ammarfaizi2/tcp-port-scanner/README.md

 Reliable multithreaded TCP port scanner.

 # How does it work?
 This scanner will try to call `connect(2)` to the target host.
-If the scanner gets `ECONNREFUSED`, it is probably the target port is not blocked by the firewall, there is just no service is bound to the such port.
+If the scanner gets `ECONNREFUSED`, it is probably the target port not blocked by the firewall, there is just no service is bound to the such port.

 If the connect success, the scanner will try to send some payload and check whether there is a response from the destination port.